 The standard narrative of sexual evolution goes like this:

 - Boy meets girl

-- Assess mate: he looks for youth, fertility, fidelity; she for wealth, status, health and MPI
+- Assess mate: he looks for youth, fertility, and fidelity; she for wealth, status, health, and MPI

 - He keeps an eye on her and on other girls to impregnate; she’s wary he doesn’t fall in love with another woman and keeps an eye on genetically superior men to have a quick fling (possibly during ovulation)

 The authors say researchers claim to find evidence for that narrative, and it makes sense on paper.

 But they say there’s no real evidence and monogamy in the west is more an adaptation to social conditions than our true nature.

 Part I: On The Origin Of The Specious